 We require that this expectation value be zero, such that

-As we expected, $A$ and $B$ must have the same magnitude, such that we have an equal superposition of $\upket z$ and $\downket z$.
+As we expected, $A$ and $B$ must have the same magnitude, giving an equal superposition of $\upket z$ and $\downket z$.
 But the complex phases of $A$ and $B$ are unrestricted.
-So the most general form that $\upket x$ can have, subject only to the limitations that it be normalized and geometrically orthogonal to the $z$ basis states, is
+So the most general form for $\upket x$, subject only to the limitation that it be normalized and geometrically orthogonal to the $z$ basis states, is

 where $\phi_{1}$ and $\phi_{2}$ are arbitrary real constants.